WDI-SEA/css-positioning/readme.md

   * Login button
   * Blue gradient (hint, `background-repeat`)
 * Get the page as close to the deliverable as possible.

-####Starter code

-The starter-code contains all the files, images, and text content needed to create the page.
-The text is in the `index.html`, and the color palette is in `main.css`

 #### Deliverable